hutomadotAI/Hutoma-Conversational-AI-Platform/README.md

 1. Docker (https://runnable.com/docker/getting-started/, then check the instructions for your Operating System)
 2. Docker-Compose (https://docs.docker.com/compose/install/)

+For Mac and Windows users it is recommended to set the docker memory limit above 5GB.

 # Getting Started
 1. Clone or Download the Repo to your local machine.
 2. Open a terminal window and go to directory where you just downloaded the project (ex. ~/hutoma_system_launcher-master)